Are you looking to freshen up the smell of your home?

 Cinnamon is the perfect essential oil to get you in the mood for the holidays.

-Add a bit of this essential oil to your diffuser, and you’ll be in the perfect mindset to get your home ready for the holidays.
+Add some of this essential oil to your diffuser, and you’ll be in the perfect mindset to prepare your home for the holidays.

 You can also use food-grade cinnamon essential oil to boost your immune system and add flavor to your desserts and teas.